danieka/gore/README.md

 </output>
 ```

-Save this file as `test.rpt` in the repository.
+Save this file as `test.gore` in the repository.
 Now you can start Gore with `go run *.go`.
 Gore will now start a web server and your report will be accesible on `http://localhost:16772/report/{id}`.

 The `info` section contains metadata about the report.
 The `id` attribute is used when accessing the report through the rest API.